flutter/website/src/testing/code-debugging.md

 ### Scheduling

-To find out where your events happen relative to the frame's begin and end, toggle the [`debugPrintBeginFrameBanner`][] and the [`debugPrintEndFrameBanner`][] to print the beginning and end of the frames to the console.
+If you want to find out where your events happen relative to the frame's begin and end, you can set prints to log these events.
+To print the beginning and end of the frames to the console, toggle the [`debugPrintBeginFrameBanner`][] and the [`debugPrintEndFrameBanner`][].

 **The print frame banner log for Example 1**